kirithic-0/KavachPay-/README.md

 ### 🎯 The Differentiation — How We Separate Real Workers from Bad Actors

 KavachPay does not use GPS coordinates to determine a worker's zone.
-Instead, **zone placement is derived entirely from the worker's 5 most recent pickup and delivery locations pulled from the Zomato / Swiggy platform API.**
+Instead, **zone placement is derived entirely from the worker's 5 most recent pickup and delivery locations pulled from the Swiggy / Zomato mock platform API.**

 This is the core of our anti-spoofing architecture.
 A worker's "location" in our system is not where their phone says they are — it is where their last 5 orders were actually fulfilled.
 ```